 Setting up was easier than expected unlike horror stories spread across forums.
 Just follow straightforward instructions on the B&O app and while doing so, Symphony No. 25 plays majestically in the background.

 Changing the track from whichever direction you go at it is made possible with proximity sensors, turning the top wheel alters the volume and touch to on, play or pause.
 In practice, those sensors are always confused by walls therefore left is to skip a track instead of right.

 "THE BEOSOUND IS PRESUMABLY MEANT TO BLEND INTO A ROOM MYSTERIOUSLY PIPING SOUNDS INTO THE ATMOSPHERE BUT ITS PRESENCE CAN’T QUITE BE IGNORED"

 Daily disconnections via 5 Ghz connection is frustrating and after two full days of troubleshooting, I’ve folded to my knees and settled on 2.4 because that is what makes the BS2 happy.
 That or have plugged it next to the router.
 What’s most annoying is to turn this thing off.
 It has to be tilted awkwardly to the right to reach for a button on the bottom left.
 Also packaging can be a lot more plush to be taken seriously which B&O has with later models.

-When venturing this far out, it’s a combination of qualities and sound you’re after that cannot quite be explained by numbers.
+When venturing this far out, it’s a combination of qualities and sound that cannot quite be explained by numbers.